dennisk23/PDF-TSR/README.md

 # Table structure recognition in academic papers

-This project contains a pipeline that takes a folder of PDF files (academic papers) and outputs CSV files of tables.
+This project is based on an earlier project by Rink Stiekema https://github.com/rinkstiekema/PDF-Table-Structure-Recognition-using-deep-learning.
+It contains a pipeline that takes a folder of PDF files (academic papers) as input and outputs CSV files of tables.

 ## Getting Started

-Install the requirements found in requirements.txt using `pip install -r requirements.txt` (python 3)
+Install the requirements found in requirements.txt using `conda create --name <env> --file requirements.txt` (python 3)

-A dataset of generated tables will be published soon.
-This will include the ground truth .csv files, original .tex files, .png images of the tables, .png images of the table structure.

 You can generate a dataset using `/tablegenerator/tablegen.py`.
 See the README file in the tablegenerator folder for more information on this process.